aaronroberson/codestyle/ARCHITECTURE.md

 * defaultJSExtensions: is mandatory so that extensions don't have to be specified when importing modules
 * transpiler: is set to true for in-browser transpilation (this is not optimal or suggested for production)
 * paths
-  * common/*, pages/* allow you to import modules from different parts of your codebase without having to specify relative or absolute paths.
+  * common/*, pages/* allow you to import modules from different parts of the codebase without having to specify relative or absolute paths.
 This is covered in the folder structure section above.

 #### package.json
 In addition to the dependencies listed previously, the following jspm configuration can be found in the package.json file: